Depeche Mode: Exciter (1999–2004)

 In 2001, Depeche Mode released Exciter, produced by Mark Bell (of techno group LFO).
 Bell introduced a minimalist, digital sound to much of the album, influenced by IDM and glitch.
 "Dream On", "I Feel Loved", "Freelove" and "Goodnight Lovers" were released as singles in 2001 and 2002.
-Critical response to the album was mixed, with reasonably positive reviews from some magazines (NME, Rolling Stone and LA Weekly), while others (including Q magazine, PopMatters and Pitchfork) derided it as sounding underproduced, dull and lacking in luster.
+Critical response to the album was mixed, with reasonably positive reviews from some magazines (NME, Rolling Stone and LA Weekly), while others (including Q magazine, PopMatters and Pitchfork) derided it as sounding underproduced, dull and lacking in lustre.

 In March 2001, Depeche Mode held a press conference at the Valentino Hotel in Hamburg to announce the Exciter Tour.
-The tour featured 84 performances for over 1.5 million fans in 24 countries.
+The tour featured 84 performances for more than 1.5 million fans in 24 countries.
 The concerts held in Paris at the Palais Omnisports de Paris-Bercy were filmed and later released in May 2002 as a live DVD entitled One Night in Paris.

 In October 2002 the band won the first-ever Q magazine "Innovation Award".

 In 2003, Gahan released his first solo album, Paper Monsters, and toured to promote the record.
 Also released in 2003 was Gore's second solo album Counterfeit².
 Fletcher founded his own record label, Toast Hawaii, specialising in promoting electronic music.

 A new remix compilation album, Remixes 81–04, was released in 2004, featuring new and unreleased promo mixes of the band's singles from 1981 to 2004.
 A new version of "Enjoy the Silence", remixed by Mike Shinoda of Linkin Park, "Enjoy the Silence 04", was released as a single and reached No. 7 on the UK charts.